raphaelschaad/dotfiles/ios-code-guidelines.md

         return debugDescription;
     }

-To represent an object in UI it makes more sense to add lazy properties like `.displayText` (and in there either do the right thing for localization, or happily ignore it).
+To represent an object in UI, it makes more sense to add lazy properties like `.displayText` (and in there either do the right thing for localization or happily ignore it).

 ### Changing the status bar style